I’ve always disliked The 48 Laws of Power, but not because it’s a bad book.

 Of course, operating in the startup space comes with tradeoffs (like high risk and high uncertainty) that aren’t for everyone.

-But regardless of what environment you choose to play in - remember that every space has it’s games - an important part of maturing and understanding what you want to do is understanding how these games work and deciding if you want to play them.
+But regardless of what you choose to do, remember that every environment has it’s games.
+An important part of maturing and understanding what you want to do is understanding how these games work and deciding if you want to play them.